ilyakashtelyan/pmc-docs/docs/source/index.rst

 =========================================

 Welcome to the Impact Journals JPS documentation site!
-The purpose of this site is to provide instructions for the workflow implemented in Impact Journals JPS as of October 2017.
+Here, you will find the instructions for the workflow implemented in Impact Journals JPS as of October 2017.
-The complete table of contents can be found below.

 For new users, we suggest starting by reviwing the general workflow diagram, as well as the the intro and roles pages.